SensehacK/dev-cheatsheet/README.md

 ## Projects

-Currently I have seperate folders each assigned for their respective domain knowledge I have gained ever since I started working as a Software Engineer back in 2017.
+Currently I have separate folders each assigned for their respective domain knowledge I have gained ever since I started working as a Software Engineer back in 2017.

 iOS Dev Journey Repo: swift repo
 Other trials: Playgrounds repo